lgemc/english/gramar/06_talking_about_purpose.md

 *This is more formal*

-They should test everithing in order to prevent errors in the system
+They should test everything in order to prevent errors in the system

-They should test everithing in order to not have errors in the system
+They should test everything in order to not have errors in the system

 They should test everything so as not to cause errors in the system